When I'm not scouring the web or local card shows for deals on vintage cards, I enjoy reading a good book.

 The Great American Baseball Card Flipping, Trading and Bubble Gum Book

-It's somewhat dated (latest edition from 1991), but the book looks at some of the more obscure baseball cards from the 1950s featuring more than two hundred cards.
-If you collected baseball cards in the 1950's and 1960's, this book will elicit feelings of pure nostalgia.
-The author provides some witty and amusing details that at times had me laughing out loud to myself.
+It’s somewhat dated (the latest edition from 1991), but the book looks at some of the more obscure baseball cards from the 1950s featuring more than two hundred cards.
+If you collected baseball cards in the 1950’s and 1960’s, this book will elicit feelings of pure nostalgia.
+The author provides some witty and amusing details that, at times, had me laughing out loud to myself.

-A super fun read.
+It’s a super fun read.
 Author Brad Balukjian orders a pack of 1986 Topps baseball cards from eBay and aims to find each of the thirteen ex-ball players in the pack.
 Balukjian travels the country in search of the players, some of which include some former stars, including Vince Coleman and Doc Gooden.
-A fun, enjoyable baseball card adventure for anyone in the hobby.
+It is a fun, enjoyable baseball card adventure for anyone in the hobby.

 The Card: Collectors, Con Men, and the True Story of History's Most Desired Baseball Card